Brendon-Mendicino/screenshot_listener/README.md

-# screenshot_listener
+# slisten

-Easy terminal util to move and rename screeshot.
+Easy terminal util to move and rename screeshots.